PRX/announce/README.md

 end
 ```

-The message should be simple data, (json comaptible), and be something simple that any receiver can parse and understand.
-This may be going to a receiver in a different programming language, so keep it generic.

-If you are also building a ruby app/service to receive a message using `announce`, you can use a job class as you would for ActiveJob by also making it a subscriber to announcements:
+When building a Ruby app or service to receive messages, subscribe a job class to announcements:

 ```
 require 'announce'